-As if competing for air time isn’t difficult enough, Goodwill says production quality, rigorous broadcast requirements, promotion and relevance are additional challenges nonprofits face when trying to get a PSA to air on TV or radio.
-However, he recommends six strategies to increase the likelihood of getting your nonprofit’s PSA used:
+PSAs can be great marketing tools for nonprofits, but production quality, rigorous broadcast requirements, promotion and relevance are challenges nonprofits face when trying to get a PSA to air on TV or radio.
+There are six strategies to increase the likelihood of getting your nonprofit’s PSA used:

-- Demand quality.
-“Stations are not going to air PSAs that are not well-produced,” Goodwill says.
-Make sure all creative aspects of the PSA – from the writing to lighting – look professional.
+- Demand quality.Stations are not going to air PSAs that are not well-produced, so ensure all creative aspects of the PSA – from the writing to lighting – look professional.
 Also try to avoid dull creative generally known as “talking heads” and use a more compelling approach.
 You can see some of the TV PSAs that were created by our producer at: Good Creative.

 - Distribute digitally.
 Gone are the days of delivering hard-copy PSA packages directly to the PSA gatekeeper.
 Although some radio stations still accept CDs, digital distribution is a must for TV.
-We use three different download platforms to get digital files to TV and radio stations: our own digital site called PSA Digital, they also use other digital distribution platforms, including Extreme Reach (www. extremereach.com) and the National Association of Broadcasters’ SpotCenter.
+We use three different download platforms to get digital files to TV and radio stations: our own digital site called PSA Digital, Extreme Reach and the National Association of Broadcasters’ SpotCenter.

 - Promote, promote, promote.
-“If stations don’t know where to download your PSAs, then they obviously cannot air them.
-There are various ways to promote your campaign, including alert postcards blast e-mails, alert postcards and storyboards posted to the digital download site.
+If stations don’t know where to download your PSAs, then they obviously cannot air them.
+There are various ways to promote your campaign, including alert postcards blast e-mails, and storyboards posted to the digital download site.
 We also post each TV PSA to our branded site on You Tube.

 - Make it relevant.
 TV and radio stations are interested in PSAs that are important to their viewers and listeners.
 Health, safety and educational PSAs are all popular with the media.
 To read an article on some tips for getting network and station clearance for your PSA, go to: TV PSA Clearance.

-Bill Goodwill is the founder of Goodwill Communications, Inc., a firm that distributes, promotes and evaluates national public service advertising campaigns for nonprofits and federal agencies.
+Bill Goodwill is the founder of Goodwill Communications, Inc., a firm that distributes, and evaluates national public service advertising campaigns for nonprofits and federal agencies.